uriahjamesgd/CSS-Event-Queue/README.md

   • Specify: The class name to be added

   • Secify: The duration (If your duration is '300' then your class will be either Added or Removed after '300' milliseconds)

+## Sample Task Scheduler (Sample 'Line')

+***{'task_onDomLd_animation3': '+lightSpeedIn_200'}***

+  • task_onDomLd_animation3

+    • Object being targeted

+  • +

+    • Whether a class is to be Added or Removed (class is being added is this example)

+  • lightSpeedIn

+    • The class name to be added

+  • 200

+    • The duration: (in this example the class 'lightSpeedIn' will be added to 'task_onDomLd_animation3' after '200' milliseconds has elapsed)